 - pedestrians on WGB are more likely to need to avoid speeding bicycles than on city sidewalks.

-Scenic View as Traffic Hazard?: Some observers have stated that drivers should watch the road, not the scenery, so we should not complain about the cement wall.
+Scenic View as Traffic Hazard?: Some observers have stated that drivers should watch the road, not the scenery, so we should not complain about the cement wall now blocks the western view of those on the Bridge’s roadway.
 See-through railing is everywhere on bridges, especially the most famous bridges and those with a beautiful view.
 Many states (e.g., Texas and California) have specific policies or laws in place encouraging the preservation or enhancement of scenic views from their bridges.
 I’ve found no information showing that a scenic view is a driving hazard.
 And, of course, “passenger cars” have passengers who are not driving and should be allowed to fully enjoy the vistas.

 No one is encouraging long, languid gazing by drivers along the Mohawk.
 Whether on a bridge or a road, responsible drivers shift their focus frequently, depending upon traffic conditions, whether surrounded by scenic beauty or urban blight, or confronted by a roadside accident.
 We do not need to undo decades of Highway Beautification efforts or to shield drivers from attractive streetscapes, in order to increase traffic safety.